Dr. Ruth Eren

 Ruth Eren, Ed.D., Center Director, also serves as Professor of Special Education at Southern Connecticut State University (SCSU).
 In addition to her Center responsibilities, she is currently the area head for the MS program in teacher preparation for teaching children with ASD at SCSU.
 Dr. Eren is a member of the CT State Task Force that wrote the CT Guidelines for Educating Children and Youth with Autism in CT Public Schools and was an active participant in the Special Act No. 08-5 legislative initiative.
 She has consulted with public school districts in CT for over fifteen years focusing on individual and system program development and curriculum design for children with ASD.

-Barbara Cook, MS, CCC-SLP, Assistant Coordinator of Training, contributes experience in the development and implementation of workshops, presentations, and trainings for school-based personnel working with individuals with ASD.
-Her training focus has been in the areas of speech and language, social communication, and social competency.
-Ms. Cook has worked as a private consultant with The Eden Family of Services Outreach-Connecticut Division and is pursuing her Doctorate in Educational Leadership at Southern Connecticut State University.
+Barbara Cook, MS, CCC-SLP, Assistant Coordinator of Training, contributes experience as the past Coordinator of Training.
+Ms. Cook supports the Center staff with the development and implementation of workshops, presentations, and trainings for school-based personnel working with individuals with ASD.
+As an Assistant Professor in the Department of Communication Disorders, Ms. Cook provides expertise in the area of communication disorders as they impact individuals with ASD and in the area of interventions for social communication competency.
+Ms. Cook anticipates receiving her doctorate in Educational Leadership from Southern Connecticut State University in December of 2014.

 Dr. Mark Groskreutz